YoshiCrystal9/FortniteSwitchLatestLauncher/README.md

-# Nintendo Switch S13 Launcher
+# Nintendo Switch Fortnite Latest Launcher

-Made by me to make Epic Games Auth easier
+Made by AntogamerYT to make Epic Games Auth easier This is useless if you aren't banned by Nintendo.

 ## Building